[FIX] Cannot Connect to the Docker Daemon at ‘unix:///var/run/docker.sock’

 Restart docker service

-Dockerd is the Docker daemon which listens to Docker APIs and manages the various Docker objects.
-Dockerd can be used as an alternative to the command ‘$ systemctl start docker‘ which is also used to start the Docker daemon.
+Dockerd is the Docker daemon that listens to Docker APIs and manages various Docker objects.
+Dockerd can be used as an alternative to the command ‘$ systemctl start docker‘, which is also used to start the Docker daemon.

 1. Open Terminal and start dockerd by executing the command below: